 Benign Versus Malignant Brain Tumors

-A benign tumor contains noncancerous cells, is typically not life threatening, and is treated primarily with surgery.
+A benign tumor contains noncancerous cells, may not be life-threatening, and may be treated primarily with surgery.
 A malignant tumor contains cancerous cells, often grows rapidly, and is life-threatening.

 Primary Versus Metastatic Brain Tumors